Posts

 How to Care for Your Car During Lockdown

-The more time it spends in one place, the higher your risk of facing an unwelcome repair bill come the next time you turn the key.
-The good news is that you don’t have to do much to keep your hatchback, van or people carrier in shape.
-Below are some tips to care for your car during lockdown.
+The more time it spends in one place, the higher your risk of facing an unwelcome repair bill the next time you turn the key.
+The good news is that you don’t have to do much to keep your hatchback, van, or people carrier in shape.
+Below are some tips for caring for your car during lockdown.

 Keep it Charged

 Without a regular boost from the engine, batteries are prone to running flat.
 The easiest way to prevent this is to go for a drive, but idling will also help.
 Batteries in older cars and those parked outside in cold or hot weather will drain the power faster.
-Hooking up your car to a trickle charger can keep it juiced up over longer periods.
+Hooking up your car to a trickle charger can keep it juiced up for longer periods of time.

 Add a Personal Touch